-Double vision is seeing two images of one object.
+Double vision is seeing 2 images of one object.
 Double vision may occur when only one eye is open (monocular diplopia) or, more commonly, when both eyes are open (binocular diplopia).
 Binocular double vision disappears when either eye is closed.
 Other symptoms, such as eye pain, bulging eye, or muscle weakness, can be present depending on the cause of double vision.

 Monocular double vision can occur when something distorts light transmission through the eye to the retina (the light-sensing structure at the back of the eye).
-There may be more than two images.
+There may be more than 2 images.
 One of the images is of normal quality (for example, in brightness, contrast, and clarity).
 The other image or images are of inferior quality.

 The most common causes of monocular double vision are

 Problems with the shape of the cornea (for example, keratoconus Keratoconus Keratoconus is an eye disorder that involves a gradual change in the shape of the cornea (the clear layer in front of the iris and pupil), causing it to become irregular and cone-shaped, which... read more , in which the cornea changes from its normal round shape to a conelike shape)

 Refractive error is imperfect focusing of light rays on the retina.
 Astigmatism What Is Astigmatism? is refractive error caused by abnormal curvature of the cornea (the clear layer in front of the iris and pupil).

 Other causes of monocular double vision include corneal scarring and a dislocated lens.